6 ways a smart home can save you energy

 2. Turn your heating down by just one single degree

 According to the experts at the Energy Savings Trust, turning down your thermostat by just one degree can generate big savings – typically about 10% on your energy bill.
-Now imagine if this happened in every home across the country – that could save a whopping £670 million, as well as 3.5 million tonnes of carbon dioxide, per year 2!
 It doesn’t mean freezing your way through winter though – just go for the lowest comfortable temperature, which is typically between 18 and 22 degrees.

 3. Control the temperature of every room individually with TRVs